Henry P. Heineken

 Learned and unassuming

 Born on April 3, 1886, in Amsterdam, Henry Pierre Heineken was the second generation of brewers.
-He graduated from the University of Amsterdam in 1914 with a degree in biochemistry.
+He received his PhD in biochemistry from the University of Amsterdam in 1914.
 In addition to product quality, his name is associated in particular with the progressive social policy he pursued, a policy that earned him his nickname, the “red brewer”.
 He died on May 3, 1971, in the town of his birth.

 Alfred H. Heineken